Amplitude Factorization in the Electroweak Standard Model: Strategy of factorization

-\end{widetext} in which ${\mathbf P}_i$ represents the propagator numerator of the most off-shell line $i$ as an operator in the space of the involved quantum numbers, and ${\mathbf R}_s$ encodes the remaining structure we intend to factor from the hard process amplitude.
+in which ${\mathbf P}_i$ represents the propagator numerator of the hard, off-shell line $i$ as an operator in the space of the involved quantum numbers, and ${\mathbf R}_s$ encodes the remaining structure we intend to factor from the hard process amplitude, {\it i.e.} ${\mathbf R}_s$ contains all couplings, numerator structures and gauge structures, except the numerators of the hard propagators ${\mathbf P}_i$ attaching to it.
+This factorization (in \eqref{eq:offshell}) --- which has not yet used any approximation --- can be diagrammatically represented as \beq \raisebox{-32 pt}{ } \eeq where wavy lines denote unresolved particles, $P_{i,s}=q_i+K_{i,s}$ and the ellipse with ${\mathbf R}_{s}$ refers to topologies which do not factor separately onto the $n$-parton amplitude.